 Leasing is affordable, easy, and stress-free.
-However, the constant changing of cars is frustrating.
+However, the constant changing of cars can be frustrating.

 It seems that as soon as you get used to your reliable lease car, and finally figure out what those buttons on the steering wheel do, it’s time to hand it back.

 If this sounds like you, a ‘lease purchase’ might be worth looking into.

-We’re going to explain what a lease purchase is, and how it differs from a regular contract hire lease.
+We’re going to explain what a lease purchase is, and how it works differently from how car leasing works normally.
 Afterwards, we’ll have a look at the pros and cons of taking out a lease purchase deal!

 What is a lease purchase deal?

 A lease purchase agreement is pretty much what it sounds like!

 The difference comes at the end of the contract.
 What happens at the end of a lease normally, is that you hand the car back.
 You’re no longer just leasing the car but have the option to become the registered keeper of the lease car.

 With the lease purchase however, it’s the exact opposite - you have to buy the car and have no option to hand it back.

 The final balloon payment tends to be around 20% of the car’s value, but it varies depending on your finance company.